 Willard continued, “Do you think… I… someone could see the grasses and not stampede over the cliff?”

-“I would have thought that stampeding was a choice… but knowing about buffalo and talking with you, I’m not so sure….
+“I would have thought that stampeding was a choice… but knowing about bison and talking with you, I’m not so sure….
 Look, I’ll go with you, if that will help.”

 “I don’t know… what would Mom say?”